JingLi201802/Taxonomic/README.md

 - Perform any necessary technical research
 4. Software development( 8 - 10 weeks):
 -	Implement text classification and create unit test
-  * Identify new species name
+  * Identify new species name;
-  * Find information related to this new species
+  * Find information related to this new species;
-  * Format the extracted data in the same structure with client’s database
+  * Format the extracted data in the same structure with client’s database.
 -	Implement adding to database and create unit test
 -	Design and develop UI and creat unit test
 - Implement host server and creat unit test